-Column Description Name By default, the name assigned contains: Sensor/actuator type, such as "Temperature" or "Dry Contact." • Sequential number of the same sensor/actuator type, like 1, 2, 3 and so on.
+Column Description Name By default, the name assigned contains: Sensor/actuator type, such as "Temperature" or "Dry Contact."
+Sequential number of the same sensor/actuator type, like 1, 2, 3 and so on.
 You can customize the name.
 Customize names on the individual sensor page.

-Column Description Reading Numeric sensors, such as temperature and humidity, show the reading.
+Reading Numeric sensors, such as temperature and humidity, show the reading.
+Maximum Maximum reading of all previously seen values since last reset.
+Minimum Minimum reading of all previously seen values since last reset.
 State Available for all sensors and actuators.
-Sensor/Actuator States (on page 199) Туре Sensor or actuator type.
+Sensor/Actuator States (on page 205) Туре Sensor or actuator type.
 Serial Number This is the serial number printed on the sensor package's label.
 Position Position indicates where this sensor or actuator is located in the sensor chain.
-Identifying the Sensor Position and Channel (on page 201) Actuator Indicates whether this sensor package is an actuator or not.
+Identifying the Sensor Position and Channel (on page 207) Actuator Indicates whether this sensor package is an actuator or not.
 If yes, the checkmark symbol is shown.